marcusoftnet/marcusoftnet.github.io/_posts/2017-08-23-from-push-to-pull---the-essence-of-lean.md

 Pretty awkward for both parties.
 So maybe we down-prioritize things that we already have on our backlog instead.
 How would that play out?

 > Oh, by the way.
 Remember that thing that we said last week that we are going to work on?
 Not happening.
-Stakeholder Z wanted another thing, so we throwed your thing out.
+Stakeholder Z wanted another thing, so we threw your thing out.

 This type of conversations is something that I've forced the team into.
 Sorry...… Because I asked ~~demanded~~ by the team that they put in a limit of the number of things in their Inbox.